ciderapp/Cider-2/README.md

 - **TypeScript:** TypeScript is a strongly-typed superset of JavaScript that enhances code quality and maintainability.
 It provides static type-checking, making it easier to catch errors during development.

-- **Electron and Tauri:** Cider-2 leverages Electron for platforms other than Windows, while it uses Tauri specifically for the Windows platform.
-Electron is a framework for building cross-platform desktop applications using web technologies, and Tauri is a cross-platform framework that allows creating native Windows executables using web technologies.
+- **Electron and .NET:** Cider-2 leverages Electron for platforms other than Windows, while it uses .NET+WebView2 specifically for the Windows platform.

 ## Installation